 They’re smoother than the other parts and protect the cord plies.
 Tire information, such as type and size, is displayed on this part of the tire.
 A sidewall determines a tire’s height and also shields it against the impact of debris or other objects.

 A sidewall is composed of different layers, although the number and composition of those layers may vary between tires.
 This information is also imprinted on this part.
 Usually, this part is composed of polyester layers, but some tires also add another layer of nylon.
 Those features make any puncture on this part irreparable.

 Regardless of the type of tire, the closer the puncture is to the sidewall, the harder it is to patch it.
 This is because of the way sidewalls are built.
-The steel rings on their sides are pretty thin and difficult to amend.
+The steel rings on their sides are pretty thin and difficult to mend.
 It can be temporarily patched for an emergency, but the tire’s performance will never be the same again.

 Poorly sealed punctures allow for moisture to infiltrate within the tire’s layers, degrading it from the inside.
 Steel belts and bonds corrode silently, which can lead to tread separation.

 Your car’s performance won’t be the same either.
 It can affect your car’s drivability and fuel efficiency.
 There’s a significant chance it will blow out again, putting everyone in the vehicle at risk.